 As a best practice implementation, it is recommended not to use an existing working site as a Parent.

-Gigya will create a new, dummy *, site that will act as the Parent site in your group.
+You should create a new, dummy *, site, within the data center that will be used by this site group, that will act as the Parent site in your group.
 This site will aggregate all the user data and concentrate the group's settings and policies.

 When Grouping Active Sites